1 / 13

 Native Range

-Native to the Pacific coast of North America from British Columbia south through Washington, Oregon, and California to the Santa Barbara region.
-Found in coniferous forest understory, forest edges, and coastal bluffs from sea level to 4,000 feet (1,200 m) elevation.Suggested Uses
+Native to the Pacific coast of North America, from British Columbia south through California.
+Found in coniferous forest understory and coastal scrub.Suggested Uses

 Appearance